 Wash your hands and minimize contact with surfaces

-Regularly and vigorously wash your hands with soap and water for at least 20 seconds.
+While the risk of infection from touching a surface is low, the most reliable way to prevent infection from surfaces is to regularly and vigorously wash your hands with soap and water for at least 20 seconds.

 Between hand washings, use hand sanitizer.
 Hand sanitizer stations have been placed across campus.
 You may also want to consider carrying a personal-size bottle of hand sanitizer, so you have one with you at all times.